-Minty Citrus Gremolata is a fresh twist on the classic Italian gremolata...
-Its fresh flavors will sing atop a simple grilled salmon steak or fillet!
+Grilled Salmon with Gremolata features a fresh twist on the classic Italian gremolata… The mint and parsley, variety of citrus zests, shallot, pinions and olive oil are reminiscent of pesto, and its fresh flavors sing atop a simple grilled salmon steak or fillet!

 Gremolata is a chopped herb condiment typically comprised of parsley, lemon zest, garlic, anchovy, and sometimes olive oil.
 It is a traditional accompaniment to the classic Milanese special dish Ossobuco.
 Of course there are infinite variations on the recipe!